CrescentKaz/escape-the-dragon/README.md

 21 - mini game,
 22 - death bone room,

-need to update location text for storyline continuity.
+need to save main location.text elsewhere for use in The Cave.